THE FUNDAMENTALS OF PSYCHOSYNTHESIS TRAUMA TRAINING: INTEGRATING SPIRITUALITY INTO YOUR LIFE & WORK

 - neuroscience, spiritual empathy and psychosynthesis

-Psychosynthesis training and continued professional development workshops are for psychologists, social workers, counsellors, psychotherapists, mental health workers, life-coaches, business-coaches, psychiatric nurses and alternative health practitioners who wish to add depth, meaning and psycho-spiritual understanding to their current discipline.
+Psychosynthesis trauma training and continued professional development workshops are for psychologists, social workers, counsellors, psychotherapists, mental health workers, life-coaches, business-coaches, psychiatric nurses and alternative health practitioners who wish to add depth, meaning and psycho-spiritual understanding to their current discipline.
 Due to this course being experiential, it is also an opportunity to deepen your own inner journey.

 This course is also useful for organizations: Course material can be modified to meet your company and clients’ specific needs (e.g a focus on addiction, working with specific groups of people).